Haiyang-Sun/JITProf/README.md

 frequently.
 Note that this is only one of those JIT-unfriendly code patterns detected by JITProf.
 For more details, please [read this document](docs/TR.md).

+#### Visualizing JIT-unfriendly Code

+There is another project focusing on visualizing the JIT-unfriendly code.
+For more details, see [here](https://github.com/JacksonGL/jitprof-visualization).

 #### Overall how much speedup after removing JIT-unfriendly code?

 The speedup ranges from 1% ~ 20% on SunSpider and Google Octane benchmark.